adelian14/Pathway__Multi-Agent-Learning-Assistant/README.md

 - **4. JSON Converter Agent**
   Converts the plain-text plan into a **structured JSON object**, wrapping every topic and task in dictionaries with `completed: False` fields.
 This enables real-time interaction and progress tracking within the app.

+- **5. Search Agent**
+  For each week’s learning objective, this agent generates a focused search keyword and queries for high-quality resources from platforms like YouTube and Medium — returning only relevant, educational links.

 Each agent receives only what it needs and passes its output directly to the next — keeping the pipeline simple, debuggable, and explainable.